Non-equilibrium Floquet steady states of time-periodic driven Luttinger liquids

-{\it General TLL.} We now would like to discuss more general models where the restriction $g_2(t)=g_4(t)$ in Eq.~(\ref{coupl}) is lifted \cite{ChudzinskiXXZ} and possibly also contains higher harmonics.
-A general analytic solution remains elusive, but the corresponding differential equation (\ref{eq:eig_vect}) is still valid and can be solved numerically.
-To determine the steady state we apply the usual Floquet technique of using the Fourier decomposition to make the problem discrete (see Appendix).
-We have diagonalized the corresponding matrix for several values of the parameters and observed the persistence of stable and unstable regions.
-This is expected since the problem is analogous to forbidden energy regions in a band structure of a periodic potential \cite{Holthaus}, which is of course generic.
+{ As shown in Fig.~\ref{fig:num}, the region of instabilities also occur for more general TLL models where the restriction $g_2(t)=g_4(t)$ in Eq.~(\ref{coupl}) is lifted \cite{ChudzinskiXXZ} and/or contain higher harmonics.
+A general analytic solution remains elusive, but the corresponding differential equation (\ref{eq:eig_vect}) is still valid, which we have solved numerically by Fourier decomposition for several parameters.
+Instability regions are always expected since the problem is analogous to forbidden energy regions in a band structure of a periodic potential \cite{Holthaus}, which is of course generic.
 In Fig.~\ref{fig:num} we show the behavior of $\nu$ as a function of $q v_F/\omega$ for the case that only the $g_2$ scattering process is periodically modulated in time with $\bar \rho=-0.6$ and ${\rho}=0.25$ in Eq.~(\ref{coupl}) while $g_4 =-0.4$.
 While quantitative changes compared to Fig.~\ref{fig:StabilityChart}(top) can be identified, the regions of instabilities are again found at resonant wave vectors.
+In Figs.~\ref{fig:StabilityChart}(top) and \ref{fig:num} we see that $\nu\to 1$ near the unstable regions and the ratio $c_2/c_1$ in Eq.~(\ref{quantization}) becomes singular.}

+{ To understand the physical significance of the instability regions, it is essential to consider damping.
+Intrinsic damping is always present in the TLL description due to higher order boson-boson interaction terms \cite{Giamarchi}, which lead to a finite quasiparticle life-time.
+A corresponding broadening of spectral peaks is seen numerically for finite energies and in finite systems \cite{schneider,bohrdt}.
+The size of damping is not universal since it depends on microscopic details including the system size, but it can be assumed to be smaller than all other energy scales.
+In Ref.~\cite{StabilityChart} it was shown that solutions of {\it damped Mathieu equations} become always stable for amplitudes below a given threshold.
+We also find that a finite life-time $\tau_0$ in form of an imaginary energy correction $\Im \lambda_1 = -1/\tau_0$ leads to convergence of instabilities as discussed below.

+{\it Results.} We are now in the position to calculate physical observables.
+The main effect of the time periodic driving is the excitation of density waves in the steady state.
+The number of density excitations $b_{\chi q}^\dagger b_{\chi q}^{\phantom{\dagger}}$ ($\chi=L$ or $R$) in the transformed ground state $|u_0(t)\rangle$ is given by

+In Fig.~\ref{Fig:Occ} we plot the time average $\bar \eta_q$.
+For small $q$ we find that $\bar \eta_q$ approaches the static limit, but a strong divergence is observed as the instability region around $q_\ell$ is approached.
+In the inset of Fig.~\ref{Fig:Occ} we exemplarily show that a finite life-time $\tau_0=10^4/v_Fq$ turns the divergences of $\bar \eta_q$ into large maxima around $q_\ell$.
+The height of the maxima can be tuned by the product $\rho\tau_0$.

+A universal physical picture emerges analogous to a resonance catastrophe: A finite life-time has little effect away from resonance, but the resonance response is overwhelmingly large and proportional to $\tau_0$.
+If $q_\ell=\ell \omega/2 \bar v<q_c$ is in the TLL regime, such maxima will therefore dominate the correlations.
+We find that $q_c \sim \bar v m/2$ is a good estimate for the cutoff.